JacquesCarette/Drasil/notes/DrasilProcessingProjectile.md

 the purposes of this document for the sake of explaining the real “story” the code is telling.

+#### Limitations

+The most important limitation to note is that Drasil is currently limited to generating code for Input-Calculate-Output (ICO) style scientific problems, with further restrictions on what calculations and expressions it supports (e.g., vectors and matrices are insufficiently supported).

 ## Taking a Closer Look at Drasil & its Packages

 Assuming that Drasil is largely focused on building SmithSciSoft (i.e., ignoring